 Laura Rome of Epsilon has helpfully reminded me that the maturity of a regulatory program is also relevant to whether an agency should proceed by guidance or regulation.
 With newer programs that remain in flux, the flexibility inherent in guidance – and the easier amendment process for guidance – counsels in favor of guidance rather than regulation.

 There are not too many areas of environmental law where practice intersects frequently with academic theory.
 One such area is whether agencies should use notice and comment rule-making any time they want to set forth policy or whether they should instead be permitted to use flexible guidance documents.
-The real issue from the practitioner’s point of view is the extent to which use of guidance permits street level bureaucracy a degree of unfettered discretion that is truly scary.
-Like Judge Roy Bean, these bureaucrats are the law West of the Pecos – or at… More
+The real issue from the practitioner’s point of view is the extent to which use of guidance permits street level bureaucracy a degree of unfettered discretion that is truly scary. … More

 In December, I posted about the decision in Canton v.
 Paiewonsky, in which Judge Fabricant held that a party seeking to challenge the certificate of the Secretary of Energy and Environmental Affairs approving an Environmental Impact Report must do so within 30 days of issuance of the first permit for a project – even if the plaintiff’s concerns about the project are totally unrelated to that permit and the plaintiff would not be harmed by issuance of the permit.
-As before, I’ll provide the disclaimer that this firm represents the plaintiff in the… More
+As before,… More

 Massachusetts Takes Steps to Ensure That Stimulus Spending is Not Bogged Down in Environmental Reviews